-New York State Comptroller Thomas P. DiNapoli today announced a tentative schedule for the planned bond sales for New York state, New York City and their major public authorities during the first quarter of 2022.
+New York State Comptroller Thomas P. DiNapoli today announced a tentative schedule for the planned bond sales for the state, New York City and their major public authorities during the first quarter of 2018.

-The planned sales of $6.91 billion include $6.28 billion of new money and $630 million of refundings and reofferings as follows:
+The planned sales of $3.12 billion include $1.73 billion of new money and $1.39 billion of refundings or reofferings as follows:

-- $2.33 billion scheduled for January, $2.15 billion of which is for new money purposes and $179 million of which is for refunding or reoffering purposes; and
+- $2.7 billion scheduled for January, of which $1.4 billion is new money and $1.3 billion is refundings or reofferings; and

-- $2.97 billion scheduled for March, all of which is for new money purposes.
+- $425 million scheduled for March, of which $335 million is new money and $90 million is refundings.

 A new schedule is released every quarter and updated as necessary.
 The schedule is released by the committee to assist participants in the municipal bond market.
 It is contingent upon execution of all project approvals required by law.
 The collection and release of this information by the Office of the State Comptroller is not intended as an endorsement of the proposed issuances it contains, many of which will be subject to approval by the Office of the State Comptroller.

-The prospective first quarter calendar includes anticipated bond sales by the following issuers: the Dormitory Authority of the State of New York, the Metropolitan Transportation Authority, the New York City Municipal Water Finance Authority, the New York City Transitional Finance Authority, the New York Liberty Development Corporation, the New York State Housing Finance Agency, the New York Transportation Development Corporation, and the Triborough Bridge and Tunnel Authority.
+The prospective first quarter calendar includes anticipated bond sales by the following issuers: the Dormitory Authority of the State of New York, the Metropolitan Transportation Authority, the New York State Energy Research & Development Authority, the Port Authority of New York & New Jersey, the State of New York, the State of New York Mortgage Agency and the Triborough Bridge & Tunnel Authority.